 12 miles from DTLA, the Huntington Library is a cultural triple threat, including a museum, botanical garden, and library.
 Their botanical garden is 120 acres (!) and features 16 themed gardens which sounds ripe for #content opportunities.
 “Huntington Library is a great area to take strolls and relax,” said Jin.
 Visitors can also choose from thousands of hard-to-find plants at the annual Spring and Fall plant sale.

 Soft Serve at Tea Master

 Tea Master’s matcha soft serve has firmly established itself in the Instagram foodie scene, but even more impressive is that it tastes as good as it looks.
 “It’s the best green tea soft serve,” declares Jin.
 “Plus, it makes me feel less guilty eating this instead of regular ice cream.”
 The little Tokyo matcha cafe and green tea shop also offers tea sets, bento lunches, and a very knowledgeable staff.
 Dedicate an afternoon to exploring the neighborhood!

 Wellness at Common

 The best part about living at Common?
 You don’t have the leave the house to find inner peace.
-Both Common Belmont and Common Melrose feature fully furnished rooftops but Common Belmont takes it one step further with a rooftoop pool.
+Both Stella by Common and Common Melrose feature fully furnished rooftops but Stella by Common takes it one step further with an outdoor pool.
 Take a free tour of our homes today and decide which location sparks joy for you.